Principles of IKI Krav Maga

 Speed - Under the stress of a real-life violent situation you will be nervous, it will be difficult to be fast.
 In addition, why would you assume that you can be faster than your attacker?
 Speed is an unreliable friend.

-I said, OK, your sister is 4 foot 11 and petite, do you think she can disable a terrorist high of drugs and religion?
+I said, OK, your sister is 4 foot 11 and petite, do you think she can disable a terrorist high on drugs and religion?
 Answer: Ah, I hadn't thought of that.

-I teach an initial defense, and then after that, after the immediate threat has been removed, we have different options for a follow up.
+I teach an initial defense, and then after that, after the immediate threat has been removed, we have different options for a follow-up.
+The follow-up depends upon three factors: your ability, your purpose in being there, and the circumstances.

 The Concept of Awareness and Imaging, a key to survival - Not just the physical.
 As I grow older and grow in life and martial arts experience, I realize that the mental role is far more important that I was initially led to believe.
 Whereas years ago, it was standing in a row, punching and kicking in the air and shouting our "Kias", now I realize that most of self-protection involves paying attention, noticing what is around you, seeing problems before they happen.
 In a word, as Mr. Miyagi said, "Best defense - not be there."
 This is a great truth.
 Situational Awareness is not just a slogan with us, it is a way of viewing the world, a way of life.
 In addition, we use Imaging, which means if I am standing at a bus stop, I am taking note of everyone around me and imagining attacks.
 What if that man pulled out a knife, what if that person pulled out a handgun, what if...it is more than just being aware of our surroundings, it is playing out scenarios in your head.
 Psychological studies have proven that when an attack takes place, those who have already "experienced" these attacks in their imagination, are better able to respond, and faster.